dfki-ric/pytransform3d/doc/source/transformations.rst

     :depth: 1

-For most representations of orientations we can find an analogous representation of transformations:
+For most representations of orientations we can find an analogous representation of transformations [1]_:

 * A **transformation matrix** :math:`\boldsymbol T` is similar to a rotation matrix :math:`\boldsymbol R`.